top of page

 Are RESPECT Institute trainings conducted virtually or in-person?

 Most RESPECT Institute trainings are conducted virtually.
-Beginning in 2025, we will offer in-person trainings on a less frequent basis than our virtual trainings.
+We offer in-person trainings less frequently.

 How long does a RESPECT Institute training last?

-Our in-person training is 3.5 days long (Tuesday-Friday).
-We meet from 9:00 a.m. to approximately 3:00 p.m.
+RESPECT Institute trainings are 3.5 days long (Tuesday-Friday).
+We meet from 9:00 a.m. to 3:00 p.m.
 Tuesday through Thursday.
-We conclude each training with a graduation ceremony on Friday starting at 10:00 a.m. and ending at approximately noon.
+We conclude each training with a graduation ceremony and reception on Friday starting at 10:00 a.m. and ending at approximately noon.

-How long will I have to wait to participate in a RESPECT Institute training?
+How do I sign up to participate in a RESPECT Institute training?

 Will I earn Continuing Education Units (CEUs) for completing the RESPECT Institute training?

-12 CEUs to CPS-MHs who complete a virtual RESPECT Institute training
+• The Georgia Mental Health Consumer Network (GMHCN) issues 18 CEUs to CPS-MHs who complete a virtual or in-person RESPECT Institute training.

-CPS-ADs, CPS-Ps and CPS-Ys are also eligible to receive CEUs for completing a virtual or in-person RESPECT Institute training, however, GMHCN cannot confirm if they will be able to use these CEUs toward their yearly CEU requirements.
+• CPS-ADs, CPS-Ps and CPS-Ys are also eligible to receive 18 CEUs for completing a virtual or in-person RESPECT Institute training.
+However, GMHCN cannot confirm if they will be able to use these CEUs toward their yearly CEU requirements.